 In most cases, your identity, and anything you share during a private session or write about in a submission, can be kept private and confidential if you ask, even after the Disability Royal Commission is over.
 This includes anything you give to the Royal Commission in writing or other formats before or after your private session.

-In some very specific circumstances; for example, if an Australian law has been broken, the Disability Royal Commission may consider it appropriate to give some of the information you provide to the police.
+In some very specific circumstances, for example if an Australian law has been broken, the Disability Royal Commission may consider it appropriate to give some of the information you provide to the police.
 It’s still a good idea to get legal advice before taking part in the Disability Royal Commission.
 You can get free, independent legal support from Your Story Disability Legal Support.

 If you are worried that what you want to say in a submission or private session may break a confidentiality clause, or if you are worried about being accused of defamation, you can talk to the Disability Royal Commission about sending you a “Notice to Produce”.